takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 showSun = true
 ```

+Whether to display the sun.

 #### showMoon

 ```ts
 showMoon = true
 ```

+Whether to display the moon.

 #### showStars

 ```ts
 showStars = true
 ```

+Whether to display the stars.

 ## SkyEnvironmentNode